 The deafening roar continued to ring all over the forest, an unnerving event.
 Then the tiger emerged - of charismatic dimension.
 This mesmerizing spectacle unfolds only at Kanha - Land of The Tiger.History

 The odyssey begins with the declaration of Halon and Banzar Valleys as sanctuaries in the British Era.
 The pristine forests where preserved from being ravaged by advancing humanity.
 However substantial population remained at Kanha before it was declared as a National Park.
 The conservation efforts brought about a dramatic change and the wilderness made a comeback.
 The Project Tiger was a much needed boost and the tiger number has crossed over a hundred in the span of few decades.
+Hence Kanha is also a tiger reserve now under the aegis of NTCA.
+The field director office is at Mandla while the rest of the management have their HQs in the park and in the buffer.
+As a conservation unit there are a large number of patrolling camps inside the core and on the periphery which play a major in fire protection and prevent poaching.
+No human habitation except the forest staff is allowed in the core and only tourism or tiger safari is permitted in twenty percent area.

 The most reliable natural history notes are found in Capt.
 Forsyth's "The Highlands of Central India".
 This is a series of personal memoirs of this region as whole explained in vivid details by the passionate explorer.